Academic Year Undergraduate Research Award (AYURA)

 5. All awards are considered taxable income by federal, state, and local government and must be reported as such.
 Domestic students should declare their awards when filing annual taxes; the WashU Tax Department will mail a document listing the taxable award amount in late January.
 For international students, the tax burden can be substantial (up to 30%), and taxes are automatically withdrawn by the WashU Tax Department upfront.

-6. Awardees should keep itemized receipts and a record of expenditures, as they may be asked for documentation as to how funds were used.
+6. Awardees should keep itemized receipts and a record of expenditures, as they will be asked for documentation as to how funds were used.

 Get Inspiration and Input